 Here things get a bit more affordable with properties averaging about R$ 13.000 ($3500) per square foot.
-Jardim Botânico neighborhood contains the green lungs of the city.
+Jardim Botânico neighbourhood contains the green lungs of the city.
 With a large botanical garden, another beautiful park and parts of Tijuca forest, this is a perfect spot for nature lovers.

-As you can see, living in top spots in Rio is far from cheap.
+As you can see, living in the top spots in Rio is far from cheap.
 But this shouldn’t stop you from exploring them as a tourist.
 Just add them to your list of attractions and plan for a beautiful, sunny day ahead.